All Episodes

 Absolutely.

-If this would have been another country, and uh Congressman Gates, I I think you you can understand where I'm going with with this, but if this would have been another country when we were writing a story about this, what would we write about?
+If this would have been another country, and Congressman Gates, I think you can understand where I'm going with this.

-We would be saying that their intelligence apparatus, their law enforcement apparatus was trying to take out a duly elected president based on these text messages, based on the evidence that we have at hand.
+We would be saying that their intelligence apparatus, their law enforcement apparatus, was trying to take out a duly elected president based on these text messages, based on the evidence that we have at hand.

 It captures the whole thing.